hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_permissions.rst

 .. note::

-   A policy file implicitly ends with the rule ``DENY_KEY *``, which denies all transactors or validators who are not explicitly specified in a ``PERMIT_KEY`` rule.
+   A policy file implicitly ends with the rule ``DENY_KEY *``, which denies all transactors or validators that are not explicitly specified in a ``PERMIT_KEY`` rule.
 For example, if a transactor policy file contains a single rule that permits one transactor, it is implicitly denying all other transactors.